Fill them up with these tasty meals that aren’t chicken nuggets

 Chili Con Carne for Kids

 Warm up your household with this mild chile con carne made just for kids.
 The best part besides the 18 grams of protein per serving is the four veggies in this delightful dish.
-Mamma Ciera grates the veggies, so they blend right into the chile.
-Find the recipe, here.
+Find the recipe at My Fussy Eater.

-Sweet and savory is always a good combo, and this orange chicken recipe from our archives fits the description.
-Protein-packed and easy on the palate we're sure picky eaters will rejoice.
+Sweet and savory is always a good combo, and this orange chicken recipe from Kitchen Sanctuary fits the description.
+This is a high protein-packed meal we’re sure will make picky eaters will rejoice.

 Simple Homemade Fish Sticks

-Little diners will get hooked on these crunchy fish sticks cooked up by Natalie over at Super Healthy Kids.
+Little diners will get hooked on these crunchy fish sticks from Super Healthy Kids.
 You'll be glad to know the breading has a secret ingredient—flax seeds—so these fish sticks are not only high in protein, but the crunchy outside and mild softer inside make them easy to gobble up.
-Find the recipe here,

 Homemade Spaghettios and Meatballs

 A childhood favorite that's made up fresh?
 Sign us up!
-With 34 grams of protein per serving, Mom Aimee creates this spaghetti and meatballs recipe.
+With 34 grams of protein per serving, this spaghetti and meatballs recipe from Shugary Sweets is perfect for picky eaters.
 She uses turkey meatballs to lighten up the dish.
-Add in a veggie like carrots with dipping sauce as a side dish.
+Add in a veggie, like carrots, with dipping sauce as a side dish.

 Slow Cooker Chicken Tacos